acuminous/filby/README.md

 </pre>

 ### Projections
-A projection is a versioned view of one or more **entities**, made available via a RESTful API.
+A projection is a versioned view of one or more **entities**, made available in the example application via a RESTful API.
 The implementor is responsible for writing the the projections, which will mostly be simple database to JSON transformations.

 ### Entity
 An entity represents reference data.
 It might be a product set, or VAT rates.
 Entities may be stand alone, or form an object graph.
 We use a holiday park as an example, in which the park entity has many calendar event entities.
 If you are familiar with event sourcing, they are implemented as an aggregate of one or more **data frames**.
 The dependency between projections and entities must be explicitly stated so we can emit notifications when a new **data frame** is added.